Kleinschmidt-Group/Temperature-Analysis-Model/README.md

   STATION_ORDER     -- order stations appear in figures CLIMATE_SCENARIOS -- warming increments and scenario labels; auto-populated
                        from MACA files if present, otherwise pre-computed

+Each script can be configured independently to output results to different directories or use different file paths.

 REFERENCES